Marriage law: Notice

 In many countries there is a requirement to give notice of an impending marriage to the community so that objections to the marriage can be raised.
+This practice is also known as a "Banns", coming from Middle English meaning "Proclamation."
 This custom was in place as a mechanism to necessitate the consent of parents as well as the wider community.
+Some countries continuing this custom are Ireland (3 months) and India (30 days).

 Formality

-While some countries, such as Australia, permit marriages to be held in private and at any location, others, including England, require that the civil ceremony be conducted in a place specially sanctioned by law (e.g., a church or register office), and be open to the public.
+While some countries, such as Australia, permit marriages to be held in private and at any location, others, including England, require that the civil ceremony be conducted in a place specially sanctioned by law (e.g. a church or register office), and be open to the public.
 An exception can be made in the case of marriage by special emergency license, which is normally granted only when one of the parties is terminally ill.
 Rules about where and when persons can marry vary from place to place.
 Some regulations require that one of the parties reside in the locality of the registry office.
+New legislative proposals in the UK are expected to expand marriage licensing laws significantly in England and Wales.

 Ending a marriage

-A marriage can end when one partner dies, by divorce or by annulment.
+A marriage can end when one partner dies, by divorce, or by annulment.
 Divorce laws vary significantly by country.
-The only countries that do not allow divorce are the Philippines and the Vatican City, an ecclesiastical state, which has no procedure for divorce.
+The only country that does not allow divorce for any citizen is Vatican City, an ecclesiastical state, which has no procedure for divorce.
+The Philippines also does not allow for divorce amongst most of its citizens, however Muslims are free to divorce under certain requirements, although the Philippines has been considering making divorce legal amongst all its citizens since 2024.

 Countries that have relatively recently legalized divorce are Italy (1970), Portugal (1975), Brazil (1977), Spain (1981), Argentina (1987), Paraguay (1991), Colombia (1991) Ireland (1996), Chile (2004) and Malta (2011).